gigwegbe/gemma3n-car-damage-competition/README.md

 ## Project Flow
 - Train using Damaged Car Dataset
-- Push the merge model to hub
+- Push the merged model to hub
 - Convert the merged model to gguf (Might have to create a swap memory)
-- Convert to different format(bf16,f16,q2_k,q4_k_m,q8 etc.)
+- Convert to different formats(bf16,f16,q2_k,q4_k_m,q8 etc.)
 - Run on Ollama, Huggingface Engine and UnSloth FastVisionModel Engine

 ## Process Flow